-For concerns about racial discrimination including discrimination on the basis of race, color, or national origin, please review the Title VI policy and if applicable, submit a Title VI complaint here.
+For concerns about racial discrimination including discrimination on the basis of race, color, or national origin, please review the Title VI policy and if applicable, submit a Title VI complaint as directed.
+Questions can be directed to JEDO@midwifery.edu

-For concerns about sexual misconduct, including sexual harassment, sexual assault, gender-based harassment, intimate partner violence, domestic violence and stalking, please review the Title IX policy and, if applicable, submit a Title IX complaint here.
+For concerns about sexual misconduct, including sexual harassment, sexual assault, gender-based harassment, intimate partner violence, domestic violence and stalking, please review the Title IX policy and, if applicable, submit a Title IX complaint as directed.